"Trigger" is a funny word for something that makes your asthma worse.

 If your asthma symptoms are triggered by allergies, you might also need to take allergy medicine or have allergy shots.
 Your doctor will let you know.

-Triggers in the air — also called irritants or pollutants (say: puh-LEW-tunts) — can bother people who don't have allergies or asthma too.
+Triggers in the air — also called irritants — can bother people who don't have allergies or asthma too.
 Irritants aren't a serious problem for them, but for people with asthma, they can lead to flare-ups.

 Common irritants include perfumes and aerosol (say: AIR-uh-sol) sprays, such as hair spray and cleaners.
 Other irritants include wood and tobacco smoke, the smell given off by paint or gas, and air pollution.

-If you notice that an irritant triggers your asthma, let an adult know, so he or she can keep it away from you.
+If you notice that an irritant triggers your asthma, let an adult know, so they can keep it away from you.
 This might mean switching to different cleaning products, for instance.
 If smoke bothers you, avoid fires in the fireplace or woodstove.
-And of course, no one should smoke cigarettes or other tobacco products around you.
+And of course, no one should smoke cigarettes or other tobacco products or vape around you.

 If outdoor air pollution is a problem, running the air conditioner or an air cleaner can help.
-Having an adult check air quality reports on the news is a good idea.
+Having an adult check air quality reports is a good idea.
 On days when the quality is bad, you might want to stay indoors.

 If you know that some weather conditions make your asthma worse, you or your parent should keep an eye on the forecast — on some days, you may need to spend less time outdoors.
 If cold weather is the problem, you'll want to wear a scarf that will cover your nose and mouth when you go outside.